enyu0226/collaboration-room-app/README.md

 # Welcome to Collab Room

 An elegant, beautiful and sophisticated project task manager app that is implemented using React, Redux and Firebase.
-Collabb room is a place where people come to hang out and post their project(s) and request(s) for other people to see, so they can make comments or provide suggestions on them.
+Collab room is a place where people come to hang out and post their project(s) and request(s) for other people to see, so they can make comments or provide suggestions on them.
 Users can also like/unlike and comment on the their or others' projects.

 ## Core features: